chen-shujun23/gh-parametric-toolkit/README.md

 ## If it does not work

-- Make sure Rhino was launched from Terminal
+- Make sure Rhino was launched from Terminal / Command Prompt
 - Ensure the environment variable is set as described above